Failed Trading Strategies: 7 Ideas We Tested So You Do Not Have To

 Abstract

 One of the strongest credibility signals in this repository is that it publishes dead ends with names, logic, and exact blockers.
-That matters because most trading content shows only surviving branches, which makes it hard to know whether an apparently new idea has already failed under realistic testing somewhere else.
+Most trading content shows only surviving branches, which makes it hard to know whether an apparently new idea has already failed under realistic testing somewhere else.

 The cleanest cluster of negative results is summarized in Episode 7.
 During that window, the repo logged failures for c23, c26, c29, c30, c32, c37, and lfcm_catalyst_momentum.
 Some lanes produced 0 trades.
 Others produced some trades but still failed the combination of robustness, return quality, and density needed for promotion.
 The LFCM lane is especially instructive because it still found 0 valid catalyst days even after the premarket data path was repaired.